Here are 10 broad steps to define Measurement Uncertainty, let’s discuss them one by one briefly.

 - Final Expanded Uncertainty

-1. Knowledge of Uncertainty
+1. Knowledge of Metrology

 Before starting Uncertainty measurement, anyone should know the basic concept of Metrology & Terminologies Used in Measurement.